imjusterin2u/CosmicWAR/README.md

 Online play requires a free Firebase Realtime Database.
 This takes about 5 minutes.

+> **Works on school networks too.** The Firebase SDK is bundled directly inside `index.html` rather than loaded from Google's CDN (`gstatic.com`) — many school content filters block that domain, which would otherwise make online multiplayer silently fail with no clear error.
+Bundling it means there's no outside network request for a filter to block.

 ### Step 1 — Create a Firebase project

 1. Go to [https://console.firebase.google.com](https://console.firebase.google.com)